Goldman Sachs Group Inc. Acquires 75,986 Shares of Cambium Networks Co. (NASDAQ:CMBM)

 Goldman Sachs Group Inc. increased its holdings in Cambium Networks Co.
 (NASDAQ:CMBM) by 1,340.9% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 81,653 shares of the company’s stock after acquiring an additional 75,986 shares during the quarter.
 Goldman Sachs Group Inc. owned about 0.31% of Cambium Networks worth $3,948,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Several other institutional investors have also modified their holdings of CMBM.
 PNC Financial Services Group Inc. increased its stake in shares of Cambium Networks by 14,450.0% in the 2nd quarter.
 PNC Financial Services Group Inc. now owns 873 shares of the company’s stock worth $42,000 after acquiring an additional 867 shares in the last quarter.
-Citigroup Inc. increased its stake in shares of Cambium Networks by 25.2% in the 1st quarter.
-Citigroup Inc. now owns 1,338 shares of the company’s stock worth $63,000 after acquiring an additional 269 shares in the last quarter.
-Legal & General Group Plc increased its stake in shares of Cambium Networks by 50.9% in the 2nd quarter.
-Legal & General Group Plc now owns 1,325 shares of the company’s stock worth $64,000 after acquiring an additional 447 shares in the last quarter.
-Whittier Trust Co. bought a new position in shares of Cambium Networks in the 2nd quarter worth about $92,000.
-Finally, Belpointe Asset Management LLC bought a new position in shares of Cambium Networks in the 2nd quarter worth about $107,000.
+Citigroup Inc. increased its stake in Cambium Networks by 25.2% during the 1st quarter.
+Citigroup Inc. now owns 1,338 shares of the company’s stock valued at $63,000 after purchasing an additional 269 shares in the last quarter.
+Legal & General Group Plc increased its stake in Cambium Networks by 50.9% during the 2nd quarter.
+Legal & General Group Plc now owns 1,325 shares of the company’s stock valued at $64,000 after purchasing an additional 447 shares in the last quarter.
+Whittier Trust Co. bought a new stake in Cambium Networks during the 2nd quarter valued at about $92,000.
+Finally, Belpointe Asset Management LLC bought a new stake in Cambium Networks during the 2nd quarter valued at about $107,000.

 In other news, VP Scott Imhoff sold 5,000 shares of Cambium Networks stock in a transaction that occurred on Friday, September 10th.
 The shares were sold at an average price of $35.69, for a total transaction of $178,450.00.
 Following the sale, the vice president now owns 10,037 shares in the company, valued at $358,220.53.
 The transaction was disclosed in a document filed with the SEC, which is available at this link.
 Also, General Counsel Sally Rau sold 21,250 shares of Cambium Networks stock in a transaction that occurred on Tuesday, September 7th.
 The shares were sold at an average price of $36.56, for a total transaction of $776,900.00.
 Following the sale, the general counsel now owns 11,250 shares in the company, valued at approximately $411,300.
 The disclosure for this sale can be found here.
 66.80% of the stock is currently owned by company insiders.